MrP-Tactical-Minecraft/V.I.T.A.L./README.md

 # Sepia-3D
-The 3D player position map we use in our tactical gameplay
+The 3D player position tracking tool we use in our tactical Minecraft mini game "Tower Heist".